Amuleka/php-vehicles/README.md

 PHP Motors is built using the MVC architecture to interact with MySQL and HTML with CSS

-This website provides an example of what different client levels can do on a website.Some users have more privileges depending on the client level they are
+This website provides an example of what different client levels can do on a website.
+Some users have more privileges depending on the client level they are

 [Software Demo Video](https://www.youtube.com/watch?v=8ff99rHRBTg)